Howtoo Logo

 ⚠️ Safety & Precautions

-• 🧤 Wear safety glasses and gloves; rust and metal debris fall easily.
+• 🧤 Wear safety glasses; dirt and rust fall when separating the joint.

-• 📏 Plan for a professional alignment after replacement.
+• 🔁 Plan on a professional alignment after replacement to prevent rapid tire wear.

 🔧 Required Tools